-As a social media manager, you handle the vital components of a company’s marketing presence.
-You’re essential for companies looking to take their marketing to the next level.
-Your set of skills in social networking is in demand, making this a versatile position applicable to every industry.
+As a social media manager, you play a crucial role in a company’s marketing efforts, essential for those aiming to elevate their presence in the digital domain.
+Your expertise in social networking is highly sought after, making this a versatile role across all industries.

 Why this cover letter works